Joan Straumanis

 China

-(1) Consultant to the team designing a new American-style university for Nanjing; a partnership between American University (Washington DC), the Coordinating Council for International Universities and Jiangsu Province, (two trips, 2005).
+Consultant, designer, report author, project to create a new American-style university for Nanjing; a partnership between American University (Washington DC), the Coordinating Council for International Universities and Jiangsu Province, 2005.

-(2) Invited delegate, professional visit by American philosophers to ten universities in Shanghai, Nanjing, Suzhou, and Beijing, People’s Republic of China, People to People Ambassadors program, 2000.
+Invited delegate, professional visit by American philosophers to ten universities in Shanghai, Nanjing, Suzhou, and Beijing, People to People Ambassadors program, 2000.

-Bulgaria Candidate for president of the American University in Bulgaria, Blagoevgrad (two trips, 2005).
+Bulgaria Candidate for president of the American University in Bulgaria, Blagoevgrad, 2005.

 Egypt